ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 **Note:** The voltmeter is placed across two resistors, both of resistance $R$, chained end to end.
 The quantity measured by this device is the voltage across the pair of resistors.
 The ammeter measures the amount of current flowing through the series circuit.

 2. Watch Video 5.
 As the  voltage changes, make the video pause, and record the voltage and corresponding current for 10 data points.
 You should take measurements approximately every 2 volts.
 They do not, however, need to be exactly 2 volts apart, as long as the data points are fairly well spaced out.
-3. Neatly tabulate your data, then plot your data with current on the *x*-axis and voltage on the *y*-axis.
+3. Neatly tabulate your data, then plot them with current on the *x*-axis and voltage on the *y*-axis.

 ::: Question
 a) What is the slope of this line?
 Use units.

 b) Compare the slope with the values of the individual resistors.
 What can you say about the equivalent resistance of resistors in series, in comparison to the value of a single resistor?
 :::
 :::